List of Toy Story characters: Main characters

-Main characters

 Woody

-Sheriff Woody Pride (voiced by Tom Hanks in the films and Jim Hanks in other media) is a 1950s traditional pullstring cowboy doll.
+Sheriff Woody Pride (voiced by Tom Hanks in the films and Jim Hanks in other media) is a 1950s-style pull-string cowboy doll.
 He is Andy's favorite toy and serves as the leader of the toy group.
-He is also extremely proud of his hat and becomes alarmed when he discovers it's gone in Toy Story 2.
-His rivalry with Buzz Lightyear forms the basis of the first film's plot.
-In Toy Story 2, a toy collector named Al steals Woody from a yard sale, prompting the other toys to mount a rescue mission.
-It is revealed that he was the star of a fictional 1950s puppet television series titled Woody's Roundup.
-In Toy Story 3, he and the other toys are donated to a daycare center and race to return home before Andy leaves for college.
-Later in the film, he and the other toys are eventually passed on to a girl named Bonnie.
-In Toy Story 4, Woody joins Bo Peep in traveling with his new family and Forky.
-They also help lost toys find owners and save Forky from running away.
-Woody appears in Toy Story, Toy Story 2, Toy Story 3, Toy Story 4, Toy Story Treats, Toy Story Toons, Toy Story of Terror!, Toy Story That Time Forgot and Lamp Life.
+Woody is highly attached to his hat and becomes alarmed when it goes missing in Toy Story 2.
+His rivalry with Buzz Lightyear forms the basis of the first film's plot, as he resents Buzz for becoming Andy's new favorite toy.

+In Toy Story 2, a toy collector named Al steals Woody from a yard sale, prompting the other toys to mount a rescue mission to Al's Toy Barn.
+It is revealed that Woody was the star of a fictional 1950s puppet television series titled Woody's Roundup.

+In Toy Story 3, Woody and the other toys are donated to a daycare center, prompting him to lead a race to return home before Andy leaves for college.
+After navigating the dangers of the daycare, the toys are passed on to a four-year-old girl named Bonnie.

+In Toy Story 4, Woody travels with Bo Peep, helping lost toys find owners and assisting Forky.
+Since this means leaving Bonnie and the rest of the toys, Woody puts Jessie in charge (pinning his Sheriff badge on her), and names his best friend Buzz Lightyear as her second-in-command.

+Woody appears in Toy Story, Toy Story 2, Toy Story 3, Toy Story 4, Toy Story 5, Buzz Lightyear of Star Command: The Adventure Begins, Toy Story Treats, Toy Story Toons, Toy Story of Terror!, Toy Story That Time Forgot, and Lamp Life.